AMETIY/Evangadi-Forum-2025/README.md

 - 🌐 **Open Source Community** - For the countless libraries and tools
 - 👥 **Beta Testers** - For valuable feedback and bug reports

+## 📌 Notes
+This is a practice project built to learn full-stack integration and improve React + Node.js skills.

 ## 📊 Project Stats

 ![GitHub repo size](https://img.shields.io/github/repo-size/yourusername/evangadi-forum)